freddyrangel/react-under-the-hood-second-edition/README.md

 There are two main directories: `finished` and `unfinished`.
 You will be following along in the `unfinished` directory. `finished` is available if you are stuck or want to skip ahead.
 Be warned however that copy and pasting from `finished` may not always work since it represents the end state of the game.
 If you copy code from `finished`, it is possible that code depends on other code that is not going to be added until later in the tutorial.

-That said, go ahead and `cd` into `unfinished` and run `npm i`.
-This will install all the dependencies required for this demo.
-Once that is finished, you can start the server by running `npm start` and navigating to `localhost:4000` in your browser.
+Once you have all your requirements set up, run `npm install` from the root of the repository to install all the required dependencies.
+All the trouble of configuring webpack and the dev-server have been done for you.
+All you need to do is run `npm start` from the root of the repository and navigate to `localhost:8080` in your browser.
+Of course, if you're just starting out there isn't anything in the `unfinished` directory yet.
+However, you can see the finished demo by running `npm run finished` and navigating to `localhost:8080` in your browser.